By David Joel Miller

 2. For a while we blamed the victim, some people still do.

 There was that belief that mental illness was from God or the gods.
-Some thought that God had cause the mental illness as a punishment for the person’s sins, or the sins of the father or grandfather.
+Some thought that God had caused the mental illness as a punishment for the person’s sins, or the sins of the father or grandfather.

 There are still people who take this approach, avoiding the mentally ill or insisting that they should just snap out of it as if being ill was a choice.